Mbed-TLS/mbedtls-test/resources/docker_files/README.md

 ```
 Above, ```-i``` is for interactive mode and ```-t``` is for emulating a tty. ```--rm``` tells docker to cleanup the container after exit.
 (See note above regarding `--network=host`.)
 All images launch ```bash``` on startup.
 Hence, user is on a ```bash``` shell when image is started in the interactive mode.

+Note that the additional parameter `--security-opt seccomp=unconfined` which is disabling the ASLR for the zeroize test, is now set by default.

 Use ```run.sh``` for enabling ```git``` and mounting a host workspace inside docker.
 Example:
 ```sh
 $ ./run.sh /home/mazimkhan/github/mazimkhan ubuntu-18.04